larymak/Python-project-Scripts/README.md

 ## This is a list of python scripts for beginner projects.

 ### Description
-Welcome Onboard fellow Developer, This is where you will find Python scripts where you are free to contribute too.
+Welcome Onboard fellow Developer!
+This is where you will find Python scripts where you are free to contribute too.
-You can Contribute by giving your scripts written in python and you think are amazing for other people to see.
+You can contribute by giving your scripts written in Python and you think are amazing for other people to see your work.

 ### Contribution Guidelines
 The contribution guidelines are as per the guide [HERE](https://github.com/larymak/Python-project-Scripts/blob/main/CONTRIBUTING.md).